This post may contain affiliate links. Please read our disclosure policy.

 These are online sources I personally use or have carefully vetted, and each offers something slightly different.

-Azure Standard: A co-op-based supplier with monthly truck drops across the U.S. They carry hard red, hard white, soft wheat, and heirloom grains, plus storage supplies like food-grade buckets, Gamma lids, oxygen absorbers, and mylar bags.
-This is one of my most consistent monthly ordering sources.
-I buy my organic wheat anf grains from here.
+- Azure Standard – A co-op-based supplier with monthly truck drops across the U.S. They carry hard red, hard white, soft wheat, and heirloom grains, plus storage supplies like food-grade buckets, Gamma lids, oxygen absorbers, and mylar bags.
+This is one of my most consistent monthly ordering sources for wheat and more.

-Guardian Grains: A regenerative, family-run farm best known for Rouge de Bordeaux, which performs beautifully in sourdough.
+- Guardian Grains – A regenerative, family-run farm best known for Rouge de Bordeaux, which performs beautifully in sourdough.
 Their grains have excellent flavor and consistency for artisan-style baking.
-They are offering a 15% reader discount with CODE: cottage.
-They generously provided this discount just for my cozy cottage readers.
-I love the Rouge de Bordeaux and keep a steady supply on hand just for my sourdough breads.
+Use code “cottage” for 10% off, generously provided just for our cottage community.

-Palouse Brand: A fifth-generation Washington farm offering non-GMO, pesticide-free wheat berries.
+- Palouse Brand – A fifth-generation Washington farm offering non-GMO, pesticide-free wheat berries across all four wheat types.
 I often order through Amazon when I need something quickly between co-op or bulk orders.
+Reliable, clearly labeled, and consistently good quality.

-Central Milling: An artisan mill supplying organic, high-protein wheats trusted by professional bakeries.
-This is a solid option when strength, fermentation performance, and consistency really matter.
+- Central Milling – An artisan mill supplying organic high-protein wheats trusted by professional bakeries.
+This is a solid option when strength, fermentation performance, and consistency really matter for sourdough and artisan loaves.

-Janie’s Mill: A small-batch, organic family mill producing very fresh grains.
+- Janie’s Mill – A small-batch organic family mill producing very fresh grains with USDA-certified organic options.
 A great source if you enjoy trying unique varieties beyond standard hard red and hard white.

 Where to Buy Wheat Berries Locally

-Amish and Mennonite bulk food stores: Often one of the best places to find 25–50 lb bags at very reasonable prices.
+- Amish and Mennonite bulk food stores – Often one of the best places to find 25 to 50 pound bags at very reasonable prices.
 Grain turnover tends to be high, which usually means fresher stock.
 Call ahead to ask which wheat varieties they carry.

-Health food stores: Stores like Whole Foods, Natural Grocers, and Sprouts sometimes carry smaller bags of wheat berries, spelt, rye, or kamut.
-Prices are higher per pound, but they’re useful for testing grains before buying in bulk.
+- Health food stores – Stores like Whole Foods, Natural Grocers, and Sprouts sometimes carry smaller bags of wheat berries, spelt, rye, or kamut.
+Prices are higher per pound but they are useful for testing grains before buying in bulk.

-Farmers’ markets and CSA programs: Some regional farms sell wheat berries or heritage grains directly at markets or through CSA shares.
-Availability is seasonal, so it’s worth asking growers what they produce and in what quantities.
+- Farmers markets and CSA programs – Some regional farms sell wheat berries or heritage grains directly at markets or through CSA shares.
+Availability is seasonal so it is worth asking growers what they produce and in what quantities.

-A friend, neighbor, or local baker: If you know someone who mills their own flour, ask if they’d be willing to mill a small amount for you.
-This can be an easy way to try freshly milled flour before investing in a mill or bulk grain.
-Many people are happy to sell or barter a small batch.
+- A friend, neighbor, or local baker – If you know someone who mills their own flour, ask if they would be willing to share or sell a small amount.
+This can be an easy way to try freshly milled flour before investing in a mill or bulk grain, and many people in this community are happy to help.

 Choosing Wheat Berries for Your Needs

-Not all wheat berries behave the same once they’re milled, and choosing the right type depends on what you bake most often.
+Not all wheat berries behave the same once they are milled, and choosing the right type depends on what you bake most often.

 Some grains are better for bread and sourdough, while others shine in softer baked goods.

-Starting with the right wheat saves frustration and helps your flour perform the way you expect.
+Starting with the right wheat saves frustration and helps your flour perform the way you expect from the first mill.

 A Beginner’s List of Wheat Berries and Whole Grains